 The correct sequence of motion beginning the downswing creates the proper tilt of the right side.
 This allows the right arm to bend, creating a powerful position while ensuring an on-plane attack.
 Keeping the right arm close to the hip encourages the body to drive the arms and club through impact, minimizing the role of the hands during contact.

-Tippy Toes There's no question that getting into the front of the shoes on the downswing will promote a more active lower body.
+There’s no question that getting into the front of the shoes on the downswing will promote a more active lower body.
 While this is great for the right foot, it can be problematic if the weight moves excessively into the front of the left foot.
 This can block the proper release of the club and is something Jacobson should improve upon to produce more consistency.

-Sequence Jacobson's downswing is unfolding in the perfect order.
+Jacobson’s downswing is unfolding in the perfect order.
 His feet, knees and hips have begun the motion and are now more open to the target than his shoulders.
 This proper sequence of motion not only produces maximum power, but also creates tilt in the right side that gets the club attacking on plane.